uprm-inso-4116-2021-2022-s1/semester-project-team-BlankBoard/README.md

 To run project use the following steps:

-1. Run npm install in root folder and client folder
+1. Run 'npm install' in root folder
-2. Run npm run build
+2. Run 'npm run build'
-3. Run npm start
+3. Run 'npm start' in root and client folder